-Start with using the corrected calcium calculator to obtain the corrected levels of calcium.
+Start with using the corrected calcium calculator to obtain the corrected calcium levels.
 In this case, you are using mg/dl.
 Let's see how it looks when we put the data into the corrected calcium equation:

 The corrected calcium level, in this case, is equal to 9.52 mg/dL.
-It means that the patient doesn't have to be treated against hypocalcemia.
-The low levels of calcium are in this case an indicator of hypoalbuminemia – this is the health issue that you have to address.
+It means that the patient doesn't have to be treated for hypocalcemia.
+The low levels of calcium are, in this case, an indicator of hypoalbuminemia – this is the health issue that you have to address.

-In a similar way we perform a magnesium correction for albumin concentration.
-Results of a serum magnesium level test are also dependent on the patient's albumin level.
-See, how it can be done with our corrected magnesium calculator!
+In a similar way, we perform a magnesium correction for albumin concentration.
+The results of a serum magnesium level test are also dependent on the patient's albumin level.
+See how you can do it with our corrected magnesium calculator!